jaredkrinke/log/content/posts/programming-languages/100-languages-3.md

 * [Plenty of gotchas](https://fortran-lang.org/learn/quickstart/gotchas/)

 ## J
 I was excited to try an array language, **but *wow* was I unprepared for the overwhelming cyclone of syntax**.
-Like regular expressions, I'm sure once you're proficient with J it's quick to whip up little programs.
-Also like regular expressions, J seems difficult to parse at a glance. **Trying to wade through dozens of sigils as quickly as possible was probably the worst possible introduction to J**.
+Like regular expressions, I'm sure once you're proficient with J it's quick to whip up little programs. **Trying to wade through dozens of sigils as quickly as possible was probably the worst possible introduction to J**.

 Despite being in the wrong mindset, I *did* enjoy programming in J, because it felt so novel.
 The closest I've used to an array language is probably [NumPy](https://numpy.org/), but J is its own language, designed from the ground up.